bcnmy/awesome-biconomy/README.md

 # awesome-biconomy
-Compilation of compelling project ideas and useful resources for utilizing Biconomy
+A curated list of innovative project ideas and essential resources for leveraging Biconomy.

 ## Featured Integrations
 - Social Login & Gasless transactions: